Lesson video

 Well done if you got that right.

-For example, tools for making clothes like weaving combs made of bone, pots and jars for cooking and storing food and knives and spoons.
+Other domestic items were discovered in Anglo-Saxon women's graves, for example, tools for making clothes, like weaving combs made of bone, pots and jars for cooking and storing food, and knives and spoons.

 Sometimes Anglo-Saxon women were buried with other tools for cleaning and fixing things around the house.

-The inclusion of domestic items in Anglo-Saxon women's Graves symbolises how important the job of taking care of the family and the home was in Anglo-Saxon society.
+The inclusion of domestic items in Anglo-Saxon women's graves symbolizes how important the job of taking care of the family and the home was in Anglo-Saxon society.

-By studying grave goods found in with Anglo-Saxon women, archaeologists and historians can get a better understanding of the social status of women and their roles in Anglo-Saxon society.
+By studying grave goods found in with Anglo-Saxon women, archeologists and historians can get a better understanding of the social status of women and their roles in Anglo-Saxon society.

 These items would've been found in Anglo-Saxons women's graves.